High-Poly Models vs Low-Poly Models

 5 Key Differences

 With 3D modeling, manufacturers and marketers got plenty of new opportunities for product promo instead of prototyping and old-school photography.
 See for yourself, 3D models can be used for any CG service — static rendering, 3D configurators, animation and even interactive VR/AR applications.
 The only difference is that you need high-poly models for certain tasks and low-poly ones for others.

-What are low-poly and high-poly models?
+So what are low-poly and high-poly models and what’s the difference between them?
 Both terms come from polygon modeling that is based on building 3D models from polygons.
 Those are small closed geometric shapes that are combined into one mesh that works as a surface of 3D objects.
 So, logically, high-poly models are made of many polygons while low-poly contain fewer of them.

-In this article, we explain the 5 basic differences between high-poly models and low-poly objects so you could figure it all out in advance.
+In this article, we explain the 5 basic differences between high-poly models and low-poly ones so you will be able to figure what you need to order in advance.
 Read on!